deangela/DM1123-VFS-FA17-Duff/dm1123_vfs_syllabus.md

 ### REQUIRED BOOKS

 These books (*) are available for purchase in the NYU bookstore, and will be on reserve at the NYU School of Engineering library.
-This book (#) is available as an online book via http://bobcat.library.nyu.edu.
+This book (#) is available as an online book via [Bobst](http://bobcat.library.nyu.edu).

-* Graphic Design: The New Basics by Ellen Lupton*#
+* Graphic Design: The New Basics (2nd Edition) by Ellen Lupton#
-* *
+* Lessons in Typography by Jim Krause

 ### REQUIRED SOFTWARE